 ZACL's liquidity position deteriorated considerably in FY19 due to which it faced cash flow mismatches and was not able to timely service its debt repayment obligations.
 However, the company had been regular in meeting all its debt obligations since the beginning of January 2020 with the unsecured loans provided by the promoters, the release of the subsidy by Government of India (GoI) and collections from the market.
 Further, ZACL is in process of raising funds by monetization of its assets and has entered into certain transactions which are subject to statutory approvals.
 The sale of these assets and the resultant fund raising will help ZACL to deleverage its balance sheet.

-Further, as on June 30, 2020, the entire holding of ZACL in MCFL of 6,40,28,362 shares are pledged by ZACL, which is equivalent to 54.03% of total shareholding of MCFL.
+Further, as on December 31, 2020, ZACL has pledged 99.09% of its holding in MCFL of 6,34,46,382 shares, which is equivalent to 54.03% of total shareholding of MCFL.